KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_anchors_aka_links.md

 # Part 11: Anchors (aka Links)

-We want our navigation items to actually take us to the page sections they are meant for and in order to do that we have to add anchor elements to create a hyper link to those sections of our page.
+The navigation items should take the user to the page sections they reference.
+In order to do that, anchor elements need to be added to create a hyper link to those sections of the page.

-1. Select the "About" text in your first list item and use the keyboard shortcut to wrap a tag around other content.
+1. Select the **"About"** text in the first list item and use the keyboard shortcut below to wrap a tag around other content.

 |Windows Key Combination|Mac Key Combination|
 |---|---|
 |`ctrl` + `alt` + `w`|`ctrl` + `w`|

-2. Type just an `a` in the prompt that comes up and an anchor tag with it's `href` attribute will show up wrapped around your text.
+2. Type just an `a` in the prompt that comes up and press enter.
+An anchor tag with an `href` attribute will show up wrapped around your **"About"** text.

-3. Tell the anchor where to go when it is clicked.
-For "About" it should go to the "About" section of the page.
-This is identified  with the id `about` on our about sections `div` element.
+3. The href attribute tells the anchor where to go when it is clicked.
+For **"About"** it should go to the **"About"** section of the page.
+This is identified on the `div` element with the id `about`.
 Set the `href` attribute's value to **"#about"**.

 4. Repeat this process for the Menu and Contact sections.